-There are many things you can do to keep active while school is closed.
+There are many things you can do to keep active.
 Check out these links for ideas:

 At Our Lady & St. Gerard’s our aim is for all pupils to develop positive attitudes towards physical activity and sport and to develop and adopt active lifestyles and habits which will remain with them for their whole lives.